4d/docs/docs/commands/wa-set-external-links-filters.md

 ```4d
  ARRAY STRING(0;$filters;0)
  ARRAY BOOLEAN($AllowDeny;0)

- APPEND TO ARRAY($filters;"*www.google.*") `Select "google"
+ APPEND TO ARRAY($filters;"*www.google.*") //Select "google"
  APPEND TO ARRAY($AllowDeny;False)

-  `False: this link will be opened in an external browser
+  //False: this link will be opened in an external browser
  APPEND TO ARRAY($filters;"*www.apple.*")
  APPEND TO ARRAY($AllowDeny;False)

-  `False: this link will be opened in an external browser
+  //False: this link will be opened in an external browser
  WA SET EXTERNAL LINKS FILTERS(MyWArea;$filters;$AllowDeny)
 ```